1. What is the NBA G League?

 31. Which teams have won the most NBA G League titles?

-32. Who is the NBA G League’s all-time leading scorer?
+32. Who is the NBA G League’s all-time leading scorer, rebounder and passer?

 33. How can I try out for the NBA G League?

 The league holds a National Tryout once each year.
-Participants must fill out an application and make a $350 online payment.
-The event is limited to 220 players, and between 25 and 40 typically sign contracts and become eligible for the NBA G League Draft.
+Participants must fill out an application and make a $500 online payment.
+The event is limited to 200 players.

-Two players from the NBA G League National Tryout have gone on to reach the NBA: Dennis Horner (Nets) and Dwight Buycks (Raptors, Lakers).
+Four players from the NBA G League National Tryout have gone on to reach the NBA: Dennis Horner (Nets), Dwight Buycks (Raptors, Lakers, Pistons), Shaq Harrison (Suns) and Jaylen Morris (Hawks).

 Additionally, each NBA G League team holds its own local tryout(s) prior to the start of the season and can invite up to five of the participants to its preseason training camp.